jschaf/pggen/README.md

     `int32`, not a `<query_name>Row` struct.

     pggen infers struct field types by running the query.
-When Postgres returns query results, Postgres sends the column types as a header for the results. pggen looks up the types in the header using the `pg_type` catalog table and chooses an appropriate Go type in [internal/codegen/golang/types.go].
+When Postgres returns query results, Postgres also sends the column types as a header for the results. pggen looks up the types in the header using the `pg_type` catalog table and chooses an appropriate Go type in [internal/codegen/golang/types.go].

-    Choosing an appropriate type is more difficult than a first glance might appear due to `null`.
-When Postgres reports that a column has a type `text`, that column might have `null` values.
+    Choosing an appropriate type is more difficult than might seem at first glance due to `null`.
+When Postgres reports that a column has a type `text`, that column can have  both `text` and `null` values.
 So, the Postgres `text` represented in Go can be either a `string` or `nil`. [`pgtype`] provides nullable types for all built-in Postgres types. pggen tries to infer if a column is nullable or non-nullable.
 If a column is nullable, pggen uses a `pgtype` Go type like `pgtype.Text`.
-If a column is non-nullable, pggen uses a more ergonomic type like `string`. pggen's nullability inference in
-    [internal/pginfer/nullability.go] is rudimentary; a proper
-    approach requires a full AST with some control flow analysis.
+If a column is non-nullable, pggen uses a more ergonomic type like `string`. pggen's nullability inference in [internal/pginfer/nullability.go] is rudimentary; a proper approach requires a full AST with some control flow analysis.

 -   Lastly, pggen generates the implementation for each query.